AI-replica/self-description-to-finetuning-data/README.md

 The script works as follows:
 1. Convert each fact into a question.
-2. Translate the question and the answer into several languages (this helps the model to better remember the facts).
+2. Translate the question and the answer into several languages (this greatly helps the model to better remember the facts themselves, instead of memorizing the text as a sequence of tokens).
 3. Save the original and the translated questions and the answers to json in the Alpaca format.

 Example: